Non-Markovian Entropy Dynamics in Living Systems from the Keldysh Formalism: Discussion

 analogous to the order parameter in a second-order phase transition.
 This state corresponds to the elevated entropy plateau sometimes observed in very old organisms prior to terminal decline.
 The entropy production rate near the critical point exhibits singular behavior is closely related to the critical slowing down of relaxation dynamics, which follows the scaling of Eq.~\eqref{entropy_production}.
 This divergence reflects intense bursts of energy dissipation as the organism approaches dynamical instability.

 To illustrate these ideas we numerically integrate Eq.~(\ref{damage}) using a power-law memory kernel

 with $\theta=0.5$ and a small cutoff $\varepsilon=10^{-3}$ that regularizes the short-time behavior.
+The intermediate value of $\theta=0.5$ is adopted here to illustrate a regime with substantial long-time memory.
+Smaller values of $\theta$ would produce even slower relaxation and longer temporal tails, whereas larger values would move the dynamics closer to exponential, near-Markovian relaxation.
 The parameters are chosen as $a_0=1$, $b=1$, and $\mu_c=1$.
 Figure~\ref{fig:damage} shows the resulting time evolution of $D(t)$ for four values of the control parameter.
 Below the critical point ($\mu<\mu_c$) damage decays and the system remains dynamically stable.
 At the critical point the relaxation becomes extremely slow, reflecting the divergence of the time scale in Eq.~\eqref{critical_slowing}.
 Above the critical point the linear instability drives rapid damage growth that is eventually stabilized by the nonlinear term, producing a finite damaged state.

 These results connect directly with the non-Markovian entropy bathtub discussed in Section~\ref{Bathtub}.
 Long memory times amplify low-frequency fluctuations, leading to the accelerated entropy increase observed in late-life dynamics.
 Within this framework aging can therefore be interpreted as the gradual approach to a dynamical critical point controlled by accumulated damage and long-range memory.
 Death corresponds to the loss of dynamical stability beyond this point, after which damage grows irreversibly and the system rapidly relaxes toward thermodynamic equilibrium.